DevOpsDolapo/DevOps_Projects/README.md

 # LinuxPracticeProjects
-1st PBL Project on the Darey.io DevOps Course
+This is the 1st PBL Project on the Darey.io DevOps Course